Dong Wenyu: Trial and verdict

 On May 16, the Jinhua Intermediate People's Court opened the first trial for the murder series, holding it in private because of privacy concerns.

-On June 8, the court found him guilty of all counts and sentenced him to death, depriving him of political rights for the rest of his life, handing him a fine of 5,000 yuan and confiscating all of his personal property.
-In addition, the court also fined Wenyu 520,000 yuan for various economic losses for the accompanying civil lawsuit.
+On June 8, the court found him guilty of all counts and sentenced him to death, depriving him of political rights for the rest of his life, handing him a fine of 5,000 yuan, and confiscating all of his personal property.
+In addition, the court also fined Wenyu 520,000 yuan for various economic losses from the accompanying civil lawsuit.
 After the announcement of the sentence, he did not appeal it within the legal time limit.

 During a subsequent psychiatric exam, according to Wenyu's own account, his childhood love of family violence and misfortune led to his strong antisocial behavior.

 Execution

 On July 18, 2007, the Zhejiang Provincial People's Higher Court agreed to send an appeal for the conviction to the Supreme People's Court, which promptly ruled that the death penalty is an appropriate sentence for Dong Wenyu.

 On November 28, 2007, Dong Wenyu was executed in Jinhua.